zhanzhuxi/Co-GZSL/README.md

 ### Datasets

-Download the dataset (AWA1/AWA2/CUB/FLO) from the work of [Xian et al. (CVPR2017)](http://datasets.d2.mpi-inf.mpg.de/xian/xlsa17.zip), and save correspongding data into directory `./data/`.
+Download the dataset (AWA1/AWA2/CUB/FLO) from the work of [Xian et al. (CVPR2017)](http://datasets.d2.mpi-inf.mpg.de/xian/xlsa17.zip), and save corresponding data into directory `./data/`.

 ### Train and Test